By incorporating graphene into concrete, scientists have created a stronger and more sustainable water-resistant material.

 As the world calls for more eco-friendly construction, innovation has been enabling this cause.
 We have seen the development of a more environmentally-friendly version of concrete, Finite.
 This material uses desert sand to replace the traditional concrete binder, reducing its carbon footprint.
 Researchers have also found a way to improve concrete’s performance.
 By infusing concrete with fibres from recycled tyres, scientists were able to create a stronger version of concrete and prevent it from cracking.
 And now, scientists at Exeter University have managed to find a way to integrate graphene into concrete, resulting in a greener and sturdier concrete.

-The scientists created this new concrete using nano-engineering technology.
-With this technique, scientists were able to suspend atomically thin shards of graphene in water.
-Scientists then use this water to mix the concrete, resulting in a better composite material.
+The new concrete was created using nano-engineering technology.
+Scientists suspended microscopically-thin shards of graphene in water.
+They then use this water to mix the concrete, resulting in a composite material.
 According to the researchers, the final product is “more than twice as strong and four times more water-resistant than existing concretes”.
 This makes the material more suitable than traditional concrete for construction, thanks to its strength and water-resistant properties.
-Moreover, this isn’t the only advantage.
-The process of making concrete with graphene incorporated, is much more efficient than the traditional process.
-It requires roughly fifty percent less material.
+The process of making the graphene concrete is also much more efficient than making traditional concrete, requiring roughly fifty percent less material.
 This saves energy and reduces carbon emissions significantly.
-This new environmentally-friendly concrete represents an important movement in the construction industry, towards a greener future.